Out of Many Scattered Things: Epistolaric Empiricism

 Dear Dr. Geiszler,

-You grossly misrepresented yourself to me—this is not the commentary of a biologist who is having trouble recalling his college-level physical chemistry.
-Your understanding of quantum field theory is passable, which is—well, suffice it to say that do not understand how this came to be the case.
-You very much owe me an explanation.
+You grossly misrepresented yourself to me—this is NOT the commentary of a biologist having trouble recalling a distant class in physical chemistry.
+Your understanding of quantum field theory is professionally passable, which is—shocking, frankly.
+You owe me an explanation.
 I insist.
 In fact, I insist upon it before I return your notes to you with further notes.
-You have had at least a moderate level of training in quantum mechanics.
-Did you begin in the physical sciences and then switch fields?
-I hope you did, but I suspect you did not—because of the unconventional terminology/notation you are using to express yourself.
+Did you begin in the physical sciences and switch fields?
+I hope you did, but I’m skeptical because of the unconventional terminology/notation you’re using to express yourself.
 Are you, possibly, something of an autodidact when it comes to applied quantum mechanics?
-This is the explanation I favor, though it seems somewhat implausible to me given the fact that your days are likely quite taken up with business of biochemistry or whatever it is that you particularly specialize in—I made a real effort to determine this by looking at your list of publications and could not easily do it—were you publishing in neuroscience circa 2006?
+This is the explanation I favor, though it seems wholly implausible given your days must be taken up with the business of cellular regeneration or biochemistry or whatever it is that you particularly specialize in—I made a real effort to determine this by looking at your list of publications and couldn’t easily do it—were you publishing in organic chemistry circa 2006?
 Were you publishing in bioethics before this?
 Is there another scientist who shares your name?
+Are there several?

-To formally answer your question, I am neither appalled by your mathematical literacy nor purposefully being obstructive.
-I am entirely delighted to encounter an askew mathematical twist upon a too-familiar problem, and I am impressed at the extent to which you are able to follow my work.
-Your grasp of quantum field theory is sounder than it has any right to be, I find your notation to be entirely charming, and I await a delineation of your mathematical/quantum mechanical credentials with much anticipation.
+To formally answer your question, I’m neither appalled by your mathematical literacy nor purposefully being obstructive.
+I’m delighted to encounter an askew mathematical twist upon a too-familiar problem, and I’m impressed at the degree to which you’re able to follow my work.
+Your grasp of quantum field theory is sounder than it has any right to be, I find your notation to be wholly charming, and I await a delineation of your mathematical/quantum mechanical credentials with much anticipation.

 Sincerely,